okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 {% img blog/java-token-auth/create-new-app.png alt:"Create Okta App" width:"700" %}{: .center-image }

-On the next page, you'll need to give the new application a catchy name.
-Whatever you like.
+On the next page, you'll need to give your new application a catchy name.
+You can name it whatever you like.
 You'll also need to check the **Client Credentials** checkbox.
 This activates the `client_credentials` grant type that you're going to use in a bit.

 {% img blog/java-token-auth/client-credentials.png alt:"App with Client Credentials" width:"600" %}{: .center-image }